-Eligibility Requirements - Eligibility requirements are those requirements that must be met for an application to be eligible for funding.
-Deficiencies in meeting an eligibility requirement may be categorized as either curable or non-curable.
+Eligibility Requirements - Eligibility requirements are those requirements that must be met for

 Federal Awardee Performance and Integrity Information System (FAPIIS) is a database that has been established to track contractor misconduct and performance.

 Grants.gov is the website that serves as the Federal government's central portal for searching for and applying for grants throughout the Federal government.